-The Transition Center and Overseas Briefing Center located on the campus of the Foreign Affairs Institute (FSI) in Arlington, VA provides security skills training, post-specific bidding materials and information, and retirement planning courses for the U.S. Government Foreign Affairs employees and family members assigned to diplomatic posts abroad.
+The Transition Center and Overseas Briefing Center located on the campus of the Foreign Service Institute (FSI) in Arlington, VA provides security skills training, post-specific bidding materials and information, and retirement planning courses for the U.S. Government Foreign Affairs employees and family members assigned to diplomatic posts abroad.

 FSI’s Transition Center/Center of Excellence in Foreign Affairs Resilience (CEFAR) offers specific resources and tools for a more inclusive environment:

 - Resilience Tools for Living Single in the Foreign Affairs Community